Everybody loves a wedding, and French people are no exception. But a big fat French wedding may not be exactly what you are used to.

 Note: the North American trend of “trash the dress” has not caught on in France, so don’t expect to see French brides running diving into a pool!

-With everyone married, it is time for the honeymoon.
+With everyone married, it is time for the lune de miel, which literally translates to moon of honey.
 Most French couples tend to go for just a couple of days away immediately after, before going on a larger honeymoon later in the year.